nicolabalzano/SecureDroneComunication/README.md

 # Drone Control via MAVLink and MQTT

-This project enables remote control of a MAVLink-compatible drone (e.g., ArduPilot, PX4) over an MQTT messaging bus.
+This project enables remote control of a MAVLink-compatible drone (e.g., ArduPilot) over an MQTT messaging bus.
 It allows for sending commands to the drone and receiving telemetry data through a secure MQTT connection.

 ## Overview